 WRINCH, DOROTHY

 Dorothy Wrinch was a British mathematician, biologist, and chemist apparently known for her sharp tongue.
-She advocated a theory of proteins in which amino acids were hooked together in chains subsequently shown to be incorrect although the sequence hypothesis was important.
-There is a nice article about her in Women of Science Righting the Record Ed.
+She advocated a theory of proteins in which amino acids were hooked together in chains (sequences) subsequently shown to be incorrect, although the sequence hypothesis was important in driving later research.
+There is a nice article about her in Women of Science Righting the Record ed.
 Kass-Simon and P. Farnes, Indiana University Press,1993.
+The online encyclopaedia Wikipedia has an excellent description of her life and work.

 Return to Homepage